Targeted email lists are subsets of your entire subscriber base, split up on the basis of certain characteristics in common.

 - There are different restrictions on certain activities and products – for example, online gambling is not permitted in most parts of Germany

-- Seasons occur in different months – for example, December and January are the height of summer in Australia, when they are the middle of winter for Europe
+- Seasons occur in different months – for example, December and January are the height of summer in Australia, while they are the middle of winter in Europe

 If you have a multi-lingual website, your lead generation forms can automatically sort different language users into separate lists.

 Or you could just ask for postal address details and segment manually!

 If you can collect the names and sectors of subscribers’ businesses and their job titles when they sign up, you can target the content you send them to maximize the likelihood of conversion.

 Again, this information helps you paint a picture of their needs and wants.